zicat/tributary/doc/developer_guide.md

 ## Preparing

-Before developing custom components, loading the project to IDE, we recommend developing tributary by Intellij.
+Before developing custom components, loading the project to IDE, recommend developing tributary by Intellij.

 Goto [Intellij Plugin Install and Config](intellij_plugin.md) for more details.